 Vinyl kitchen flooring options are among the more cost-effective choices available, lasting years before needing replacement.
 Ceramic or porcelain tiles typically cost more upfront and need regular upkeep to retain their beauty; additionally, tiles can crack or break if not installed properly and become cold to stand on for extended periods.

-Vinyl kitchen flooring is relatively affordable and easy to install, making it an excellent DIY project.
-Plus, its variety of colours, designs, and patterns allows it to complement any decor style; while its durability allows it to withstand high traffic levels for many years to come.
+Vinyl kitchen flooring, including SPC flooring, is relatively affordable and easy to install, making it an excellent DIY project.
+Plus, its variety of colors, designs, and patterns allows it to complement any decor style, while its durability, especially in the case of SPC flooring, allows it to withstand high traffic levels for many years to come.

 Vinyl comes in several formats, from vinyl tiles (LVT), vinyl roll and luxury vinyl planks (LVP).
 However, sheet vinyl remains the most popular choice – cutting it to fit your space without seams is simple with sheet vinyl installation on flat, even surfaces without direct sunlight exposure – you can choose between perimeter glue application or complete glue application depending on your preferences.